 Tell someone where you’re going

-Don’t just say you’re going hunting.
+Don’t just say you’re going on a deer hunting trip.
 Tell your family or friends exactly where you’re going to be and how long.
 That way, if you don’t come back, they’ll know where to start looking for you.

 Camo and Orange Safety Vest

+Camo and orange safety vest are hunting essentials.
 You’re going to have to wear something, obviously.
-Under your camo, layers are a good idea, so you can remove them as the day heats up, but you won’t freeze in your stand early in the morning.
+Under your camo, layers are a good idea for warmth during chilly morning air.
+As the day heats up, you can remove them.
 Don’t forget your blaze orange, either.
 Don’t worry.
 Deer are red-green color blind and can’t distinguish the orange from your camo.
 You don’t want to get shot.

 Food, Water and a Bathroom